-

 The Cautionary Tale of Trofim Lysenko

 One day, years ago, when I was a cocksure university undergraduate, I was chatting to some Jehovah’s Witnesses who had come to the door of the share house I lived in.
-I’d ditched lectures for the day so, as a man of leisure, I had some time to discuss philosophical issues with these poor people Continue reading
+We discussed a few things but at one point the guy I was talking to said that when it came to evolution he didn’t… Continue reading

 -